Cleanarr/Cleanarr/README.md

 ------------ | ------------- | -------------
-The main user must have seen it | No Time-Out | No Mail Everybody who have requested it must have seen it | 90 days Time-Out | Send Mail, send reminder mail 3 times A particular user have seen it | 20 days Time-Out | Send Mail, no reminder mail
+The main user must have seen it | No Time-Out | No Mail Everybody who have requested it must have seen it | 90 days Time-Out | Send Mail, send reminder mail 3 times Everybody who started watching a show (1+ episode) / movie (10 min+) must have seen it | 90 days Time-Out | Send Mail, send reminder mail 2 times
+A particular user have seen it | 20 days Time-Out | Send Mail, no reminder mail

-In this example Cleanarr will not delete the media as long as the main user hasn't watched it. when the main user has watched it Cleanarr will accumulate all movies / series with the time-out reached in one e-mail to the particular user, and to everyone who has requested the movie/series but jet have seen it.
+In this example Cleanarr will not delete the media as long as the main user hasn't watched it. when the main user has watched it Cleanarr will accumulate all movies / series with the time-out reached in one e-mail to the particular user, and to everyone who has started watching- / requested the movie/series, but jet have seen it.
 In the e-mail they will have the option to postpone the removal and reset the time-out period.
 If they don't respond you can setup a reminder mail with a repeat limit or you can setup that without a respond the media will be deleted.
 In the mail they can choose if they still intent to watch the movie/series or if it can be removed.